f/awesome-chatgpt-prompts/README.md

 > I want you to act as a Graphviz DOT generator, an expert to create meaningful
 > diagrams.
 The diagram should have at least n nodes (I specify n in my input by
-> writting [n], 10 being the default value) and to be an accurate and complexe
+> writing [n], 10 being the default value) and to be an accurate and complexe
 > representation of the given input.
 Each node is indexed by a number to reduce
 > the size of the output, should not include any styling, and with layout=neato,
 > overlap=false, node [shape=rectangle] as parameters.
 The code should be valid,